Derek T. Hess

 Derek T. Hess, J.D., Ph.D. is an Associate Professor and Department Chair for the Forensic Psychology Department at The Chicago School of Professional Psychology, Chicago campus.
 Dr. Hess oversees the M.A.
 Forensic Psychology: Professional Counselor Licensure Track and Psy.D.
 Clinical Forensic Psychology programs.
 He is a licensed clinical psychologist in Illinois and licensed attorney in California.

 Dr. Hess completed a Joint-J.D.-Ph.D. program in Psychology-Law with a concentration in Forensic Psychology at The Pacific Graduate School of Psychology at Palo Alto University and Golden Gate University School of Law.
-He briefly practiced civil and criminal law in the San Francisco Bay Area before completing an APA-accredited pre-doctoral internship in clinical psychology (forensic psychology track) at the University of Massachusetts Medical School/Worcester State Hospital.
-Dr. Hess completed a postdoctoral residency in forensic psychology at the University of Massachusetts Medical School's Law-Psychiatry Program where he conducted competence to stand trial, criminal responsibility, and violence and sexual risk assessment evaluations, disability consultations, and provided expert witness testimony in state hospital and court clinic settings.
+He briefly practiced civil and criminal law in the Bay Area before completing an APA-accredited predoctoral internship in clinical psychology (forensic psychology track) at the University of Massachusetts Medical School/Worcester State Hospital.
+Dr. Hess completed a postdoctoral residency in forensic psychology at the University of Massachusetts Medical School's Law-Psychiatry Program where he conducted competence to stand trial, criminal responsibility, and violence and sexual risk assessment evaluations, as well as disability consultations and expert witness testimony in state hospital and court clinic settings.

-Dr. Hess conducts clinical and forensic psychological evaluations on a private practice or fee-for-service basis.
-He conducted mental health disability (compensation and pension) evaluations at the Edward Hines Jr. Veterans Administration Hospital from 2013-2017.
+Dr. Hess conducts clinical and forensic psychological evaluations on a private practice basis.
+He conducted mental health disability evaluations at the Edward Hines Jr. Veterans Administration Hospital from 2013-2017.
 He has supervised APA-accredited doctoral students during their diagnostic/assessment practicum at Cook County Juvenile Probation and The Chicago School Forensic Center.
 Dr. Hess was the co-chair for the 2017 American Psychology-Law Society (AP-LS) Conference in Seattle, Washington.
-He has served as a member of the AP-LS Teaching, Training, and Careers Committee since 2015, and the AP-LS Conference Advisory Committee since 2017.
+He served as a member of the AP-LS Teaching, Training, and Careers Committee from 2015-2018, and the AP-LS Conference Advisory Committee since 2017.
 He routinely reviews conference submission proposals for the AP-LS and American Psychological Association (Div.
 41) conferences.
 Dr. Hess is also an ad hoc reviewer for the scientific journal, Psychological Injury and Law.
 He has served on the Illinois Clinical Psychologists Licensing and Disciplinary Board since 2017.

 - Education History